 Bishop Nicholas came in 1891 to a diocese that was reeling from the scandals of Bishop Vladimir, a diocese that had not experienced hierarchical stability since the drowning/suicide of Bishop Nestor Zass in 1883.
 The diocese in 1891 was centered in Alaska, with only two parishes in the continguous United States (San Francisco and Minneapolis).
 While not neglecting Alaska (he was a great advocate for the Orthodox natives), Bishop Nicholas oversaw dramatic growth in the rest of the US, with an average of about two new parishes founded every year.
 Whereas the diocese was tiny and weak in 1891, by the time of Nicholas’ departure in 1898, it was thriving and healthy.
 St. Tikhon, Nicholas’ successor, was able to accomplish so much because he was a genuinely great man, but also because he took the reins of a diocese made strong by Bishop Nicholas.

 After leaving America, Nicholas served as Archbishop of Tver and Kashin, and later Archbishop of Warsaw.
 He died in 1915.

-Nicholas Ziorov may not have been the perfect hierarch, he was one of the most stable, effective bishops American Orthodoxy has ever seen.
+Nicholas Ziorov may not have been the perfect hierarch, but he was one of the most stable, effective bishops American Orthodoxy has ever seen.
 He provided strong, sound leadership and a forward-thinking vision at a critical time in our history.
 His tenure and his legacy warrant further study.

 [This article was written by Matthew Namee.]